yuxuanxc/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list all tourist attractions
+1. User requests to list all tourist attractions.
-2. TrackPad shows a list of all tourist attractions
+2. TrackPad shows a list of all tourist attractions.

     Use case ends.